splunk/observability-workshop/content/en/resources/otel_tagging.md

 Many organizations require attributes that go beyond what’s defined in OpenTelemetry’s resource semantic conventions.

 In this case, it’s important to avoid naming conflicts with attribute names already included in the semantic conventions.
-So it’s a good idea to check the semantic conventions before deciding on a particular attribute name for your own naming convention.
+So it’s a good idea to check the semantic conventions before deciding on a particular attribute name for your naming convention.

 In addition to a naming convention for attribute names, you also need to consider attribute values.
 For example, if you’d like to capture the particular business unit with which an application belongs, then you’ll also want to have a standardized list of business unit values to choose from, to facilitate effective filtering.